sgb-io/fta/MAINTENANCE.md

 cargo tarpaulin
 ```

-Note that `tarpaulin` is not installed as a build dependency, hence should be intsalled manually to generate coverage.
+Note that `tarpaulin` is not installed as a build dependency, hence should be installed manually to generate coverage.